-Manufacturing of new products requires the use of untouched natural resources i.e., renewable wood and non-renewable fossil fuels or metal ore.
+Manufacturing new products require the use of untouched natural resources i.e., renewable wood and non-renewable fossil fuels or metal ore.
 The world’s natural resources are limited and cannot be renewed.
 Following things can be recycled:

 Recycling Plastic means creating less new plastic because it is usually made from fossil fuels hydrocarbons.
 One ton of recycled plastic saves 16.3 barrels of oil.

-Recycling Metals means to produce less need for risky, expensive and damaging mining and extraction of new metal ores.
+Recycling Metals means producing less need for risky, expensive, and damaging mining and extraction of new metal ores.

 Recycling Glass reduces the need to use new raw materials like sand to make glass.